 Wild camping and canoeing through Patagonia.
 Pretty much the ideal country to explore via shimmering waterways.
 It’s surrounded by fjords and divided by rivers.

-Grand adventure ideas in Australasia
+Adventure ideas in Australasia

 Run the Outback marathon.
 You’d have no problem keeping warm on this I wouldn’t have thought.
 Ah go on, maybe even a trek across Australia by horse or bike too.

-Grand adventure ideas in Europe
+Adventure ideas in Europe